ariastro/MVVM-Networking/README.md

 # MVVM-Networking

-Show the list of Tourism Place in Malang and Batu using API from <a href="https://info-madiun.firebaseapp.com/Sample.json">here.<a> With MVVM pattern and retrofit and Gide library
+Show the list of Tourism Place in Malang and Batu using API from <a href="https://info-madiun.firebaseapp.com/Sample.json">here.<a> With MVVM pattern, retrofit and Gide library

 ## Screenshot